aceliwang/potatopsych/Practice - RANZCP MEQ.md

 ### MEQ 4.1 Outline (list and justify) potential advantages and disadvantages of working with an Indigenous Health Worker when serving a remote Indigenous community.
 (11 marks)

 - Advantages
-  - The health worker, with familiarity of the service would be able to assist in reassuring
+  - The health worker, with familiarity of the service would be able to assist in reassuring Indigenous community about unfamiliar things
+  - The health worker should be able to explain cultural understandings to myself in regards to explanations of illness
+  - May be able to assist with interpretation for patients
 - Disadvantages
+  - The health worker